kvinay7/interview-preparation/OS.md

     | **I/O Status Information**     | Files, devices, and other resources used by the process. |

 - **Process State Transition Diagram:**
+  Scheduler chooses processes that must be run, the dispatcher is in charge of passing these processes to the CPU.

                       Resource                Preemption
       +------------+ Allocation +-----------+ <--------- +-----------+   exit    +------------+